AI-Safety-Awareness-Foundation/aisaf/content/workshops/columbus-apr-2025-0.md

 Our goal is to help participants understand the landscape of AI and AI safety through interactive demonstrations and group exercises aimed at helping people forecast what might be coming over the next year or two with AI and AI safety.

-The first portion of this workshop will be a set of virtual talks and demonstrations of current AI capabilities.
+The first portion of this workshop will be an intro talk and demonstrations of current AI capabilities as well as what exactly is "AI" and "AI safety."

 The second portion of this workshop will be more detailed forecasting exercises, where we'll use prediction markets to calibrate expectations and help forecast what kinds of AI developments might come and when.